mafm/ledger.fs/README.md

 implemented is more or less correct.
 However, this program hasn't been extensively tested, so use it at your own risk.

-Lots of useful easy-to-implement features have not yet been implemented.
+A couple of useful easy-to-implement features have not yet been implemented.
 I am currently (August 2015) working on this and plan to add the following features asap:
 - multi-currency support